Find the Best Yard Drainage Contractors for Your Business

 The Wheaton Yard Flooding Improvement Reimbursement Program

 - What it Covers: The program reimburses 50% of eligible costs, up to a maximum of $5,000.
-Eligible costs typically include materials, labor, permit fees, and restoration work directly related to the private sewer connection project5.
+Eligible costs typically include materials, labor, permit fees, and restoration work directly related to the private sewer connection project.

 - How it Works: Homeowners must follow the city's process: obtain a pre-approval letter from the city, complete the installation using a licensed contractor, and then submit paid receipts for reimbursement.
 The work must connect to an existing city storm sewer and comply with all city specifications and inspections.

-- Financial Impact: Given that a comprehensive private storm sewer installation can easily cost $10,000 or more, this program can substantially reduce the homeowner's out-of-pocket expense to around $5,000 for a major project1.
+- Financial Impact: Given that a comprehensive private storm sewer installation can easily cost $10,000 or more, this program can substantially reduce the homeowner's out-of-pocket expense to around $5,000 for a major project.
 It makes a permanent, engineered solution financially accessible for many residents dealing with serious drainage issues.

 Factors Influencing Project Cost in Wheaton